Moizsh10/meow-script/README.md

 2. We wrote added a line to the `.bashrc` (The BASH config file) file which exists in the ``$HOME`` directory.
 This line defines the PATH and tells `.bashrc` to look within the ``bin`` directory for any executable scripts if we run a command in the terminal before searching in other environments
 3. We told BASH to re-read its configuration file to apply the changes we just made!

-Then, to install you will simply extract and copy the contents of the release into the directory where you're keeping your scripts and make the script executeable by running
+Then, to install you will simply extract the contents of the release and copy the `meow` script and `cat_ASCII_art/` directory into the directory where you're keeping your scripts and make the script executeable by running

 ```
 chmod +x meow